oktoseek/oktoscript/README.md

 ## 📄 License

-**OktoScript is free to use, but is a proprietary language owned by OktoSeek AI.**

 OktoScript is available for personal and commercial use at no cost.

-However, OktoScript is a proprietary language and you may not modify, distribute, clone, fork, or create derivative works of OktoScript.
+However, OktoScript is a proprietary language owned by OktoSeek AI and may not be modified or used to create derivative languages, tools or interpreters.

 See [OKTOSCRIPT_LICENSE.md](./OKTOSCRIPT_LICENSE.md) for complete license terms.